 Deerfield’s dorm room visitation policy acknowledges some students who share the same gender identity are engaged in same gender relationships that are more than simple friendships—just as there are platonic relationships between students of opposite gender identities.
 The closeness of our community and our gender-based housing system required a degree of trust in all students–regardless of their sexual orientation and identification.

 The following rules apply to both opposite-sex and same-sex couples’ visitation and are guided first and foremost out of concern for student safety:

 - Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of dormitory citizenship, room cleanliness, and other factors.

 - Study Parietals, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.
 During Study Visitation, doors are to be kept wide open, and overhead lights are to remain on.

 - For juniors and seniors, the door must be open as wide as shoe, and a light source (not a computer display) must be on.

-- Visiting students and their hosts must check-in and check-out with an on-duty faculty member in the dorm.
+- Visiting students and their hosts must check-in and check-out, in person, with the on-duty faculty member in the dorm.